att-comdev/armada/docs/source/commands/apply.rst

       To see how to create an Armada manifest: http://armada-helm.readthedocs.io/en/latest/operations/

-      To obtain install/upgrade charts:
+      To install or upgrade charts, run:

           $ armada apply examples/simple.yaml

-      To obtain override manifest:
+      To override a specific value in a Manifest, run:

           $ armada apply examples/simple.yaml --set manifest:simple-armada:release_name="wordpress"

-          or
+      Or to override several values in a Manifest, reference a values.yaml- formatted file:

           $ armada apply examples/simple.yaml --values examples/simple-ovr-values.yaml